strabos/topaz-project/README.md

 #### MVP
 - Create color picker functionality with buttons
 - Use 2 API endpoints
+- Have mediaquery that allows to smooth transition
 - Return a randomized artwork and description that contains one of the specified colors

 #### PostMVP